Writing for the Web: 7 Tips for Successful Web Content

 By creating small paragraphs, you make your content easy to read and follow.
 Your audience can easily read or skim your content.
 Formatting your content into short paragraphs provides your audience with a better experience.

-4. Integrate lists and headings to maximize readability
+Writing for the web tip 4: Integrate lists and headings to maximize readability